-5. EXPERIMENTAL RESULTS
+V. EXPERIMENTAL RESULTS

 We applied the spatial filtering technique to a data set containing time continuous and intermittent interference observed at the WSRT.
-The data set is a p = 8-channel recording of a 1.25 MHz-wide band at 434 MHz containing signals from the astronomical source 3C48 (white noise signal) contaminated by narrow-band amateur radio broadcasts.
-The data was partitioned into 32 frequency bins (each processed separately), the short term averaging period was 10 ms (M = 781), and the number of time intervals was N = 1000.
-Prior to analysis, the data was calibrated to make the estimated noise powers in each channel and at each frequency equal to 1.
+The data set is a p=8-channel recording of a 1.25-MHz-wide band at 434 MHz containing signals from the astronomical source 3C48 (white noise signal) contaminated by narrow-band amateur radio broadcasts.
+The data was partitioned into 32 frequency bins (each processed separately), the short term averaging period was 10 ms (M=781), and the number of time intervals was N=1000.

-Figure 3 shows the largest eigenvalue, on a logarithmic scale, of the correlation matrix $\hat{\mathbf{R}}k(f)$ as a function of time and frequency.
-We see that there is continuous interference at 434.3 MHz and 434.4 MHz, as well as at least two intermittent sources at other frequencies in the band.
-Comparing the eigenvalues to a manually determined threshold (figure 4) showed that in most cases, about 1 or 2 eigenvalues were affected and needed to be projected out.
-Occasionally (the channel at 433.9 MHz) up to about six eigenvalues were affected.
-Figure 5 shows how many interferers were detected for each $\hat{\mathbf{R}}k(f)$.
+Fig. 2 shows the largest eigenvalue, on a logarithmic scale, of the correlation matrix $\hat{\mathbf{R}}k$ as a function of time and frequency.
+We see that there is continuous interference at 434.3 MHz and 434.4 MHz, as well as at least four intermittent sources at other frequencies in the band.
+Comparing the eigenvalues to a frequency-dependent threshold showed that in most cases, about one or two eigenvalues were affected and needed to be projected out.
+Occasionally (the channel at 433.9 MHz), up to about six eigenvalues were affected.

-The results of the spatial filtering algorithm are shown in figure 6.
-The upper graph shows the mean of all cross-correlations, before and after applying the spatial filter, and the lower graph shows the 8 auto-correlations.
-It is seen that at most frequency bins both the time-continuous and intermittent interference is suppressed significantly, and the resulting spectrum is flat with a cross-correlation of about 0.005 indicative of the astronomical source.
+The results of the spatial filtering algorithm are shown in Fig. 3.
+The upper graph shows the mean of all cross-correlations, before and after applying the spatial filter, and the lower graph shows the eight auto-correlations.
+It is seen that at most frequency bins both the time-continuous and intermittent interference is suppressed significantly, and the resulting spectrum is flat with a cross-correlation of about 0.01 indicative of the astronomical source.

-The condition number of C determines the amount of noise amplification due to the correction in (1).
-As figure 7 shows, it was small over almost all frequency bins, in the range of 3 to occasionally 10.
+The condition number of $\mathbb{C}$ determines the amount of noise amplification due to the correction in (1).
+In the experiment, it was small over almost all frequency bins, in the range of three to occasionally 20.
 This shows that the interference usually has sufficient spatial fluctuations due to multipath fading or the fringe correction.
-Only at 434.3 MHz, the condition number was extremely large, which explains the relatively poor filtering performance at that frequency.
-For this frequency, the upper graph in figure 6 shows that only a single telescope received the strong continuous interference, hence the corresponding \mathbf{a}k -vector had zeros almost everywhere and was nearly stationary.
-The affected telescope was the one closest to the control building, and the interference is likely to be caused by the clock of a computer.
-We conclude that for interferometric radio telescope arrays, the proposed spatial filtering algorithm
+Only at 434.3 MHz, the condition number was extremely large (order 200), which explains the relatively poor filtering performance at that frequency.
+For this frequency, the lower graph shows that only a single telescope received the strong continuous interference, hence the corresponding $\mathbf{a}k$ -vector was nearly stationary.
+We conclude that for interferometric radio telescope arrays, the proposed spatial filtering algorithm provides a very interesting and practical technique for interference mitigation.